nichtsistwahr/Progressive.js/README.md

 The object can have any number of properties, with arbitrary keys.
 The keys are simply unique identifiers for individual sets of enhancements.
 In our example above, we are providing a single set of enhancements, called `borders`.

 The value of each enhancement must be another object, with two properties.
-The `className` property is simply the name of a class that is present on elements to which this enhancement should be applied.
-The `callback` property is a function that will be run every time an element with a matching class name is inserted into the DOM.
+Use the `selector` property so select the elements to which this enhancement should be applied.
+The `callback` property is a function that will be run every time an element that matches the selector is inserted into the DOM.

 If you want to see the script in action, [check out this simple example](http://www.jamesallardice.com/progressivejs-example1/).